Working With Dreams in Depth Therapy

 My role is not to interpret dreams for clients, but to accompany the process as meaning takes shape through their own associations.
 Archetypal language, terms such as psyche, ego, Self, or Shadow, may arise when it helps clarify experience.

 Some dreams offer a counterpoint to the conscious attitude, revealing what has been overlooked or overemphasized.
 Throughout this work, insight emerges through careful attention rather than force.
-Dreams are met with curiosity and respect, and explored alongside the emotional, relational, and developmental contours of a person’s life.
+Dreams are met with curiosity and respect, becoming a living dialogue that informs the emotional, relational, and developmental contours of your life.